Luteolin assay

 - Compliance with the most demanding analytical standards (ISO 17025, COFRAC)

-Need a luteolin dosage in your extracts?
+Do you need a luteolin dosage in your extracts?

 Contact our team for a personalized quote or to discuss your analysis project.
 Our experts will help you define the method best suited to your matrix and objectives.